-Practitioners and groups of Practitioners with whom Passport contracts must be credentialed prior to the contract being implemented.
+Practitioners and groups of Practitioners with whom Senior Whole Health contracts must be credentialed prior to the contract being implemented.
+Senior Whole Health credentials occupational and physical therapists at the facility level.

 Practitioner types requiring credentialing include but are not limited to: